 ISOFIX Top tether strap length

-ISOFIX Child Restraint System top tether strap length shall be at least 2,000 mm.
+ISOFIX Enhanced Child Restraint System top tether strap length shall be at least 2,000 mm.

 No-slack indicator

-The ISOFIX top tether strap or the ISOFIX Child Restraint System shall be equipped with a device that will indicate that all slack has been removed from the strap.
+The ISOFIX top tether strap or the ISOFIX Enhanced Child Restraint System shall be equipped with a device that will indicate that all slack has been removed from the strap.
 The device may be part of an adjustment and tension relieving device.

 Dimensions